benlepsch/howdoiusedocker/README.md

-# howdoiusedocker
+# how do i use docker?
-how on earth do i use docker containers
+seriously guys this is not a joke can someone explain how i deploy a website using a docker container